egor83/Jeeqs/README.md

 * Create a pull request if you'd like to make a change.
 * *Include the output of pep8 whenever requesting code review.*
 * *Include the output of running unit tests whenever requesting code review for a change*
+* Once you have a confirmation for the change, merge the pull request to master